conceptadev/rockets-react/packages/react-material-ui/src/components/submodules/DrawerForm/README.md

 ### **viewMode**

 Defines how the form fields and submit function will behave.
-Can be `creation`, `edit` or `details`.
+Can be `creation` or `edit`.

 **type**: `string`\
 **required**: `false`